CUBRID Lock Manager

 • lub(S, X) = XX already implies S

-• A holder mid-conversion sets both granted_mode (current) and blocked_mode (target) until the upgrade succeeds.
+• A holder mid-conversion sets both granted_mode (current) and blocked_mode (target) until the upgrade succeeds — that is PATH G.

 © 2026 CUBRID Corporation.
 All rights reserved.